Class G – Air source heat pumps & air conditioning on domestic premises

 The permitted development right of Class G allows you to install, alter or replace an air source heat pump on a residential property without planning permission.
 This can be a house, bungalow or a block of flats.
 You are permitted to install it either on the property itself or within the curtilage.
 You are limited to one air source heat pump on any building or within the curtilage.
 The pump itself is limited to 0.6 cubic metres.
+Jump to here for air conditioning units.

 How do I apply for permission?

 You do not need to request permission, Class G is your permission.
-However there are a few restrictions that you need to be aware of so that you do not fall foul of the conditions within the second part of Class G
+However there are a few restrictions that you need to be aware of so that you do not fall foul of the conditions within the second part of Class G.

 The air source heat pump must comply with the Microgeneration Certification Scheme (MCS) or equivalent.